variegates the sunny garden hedges

 - Conservation Status

 The plant produces small, star-shaped yellow flowers in spring.
-The flowers are not large or showy, but they are numerous and attract native bees.
-They are followed by bright red berries that persist into winter, providing food for birds.
+The flowers are not large or showy.
+But they are numerous.
+They attract native bees.
+They are followed by bright red berries that persist into winter.
+These provide food for birds.
 The combination of variegated foliage, yellow flowers, and red berries makes this cultivar a year-round performer.
 A plant that gives all year.

-Sunsplash Corokia is extremely hardy, tolerating wind, salt spray and drought.
-It is excellent for hedging and adding colour to coastal gardens, where its bright foliage stands out against the grey-green of other coastal plants.
-The variegation is stable, meaning the plant does not revert to all-green foliage.
+Sunsplash Corokia is extremely hardy.
+It tolerates wind, salt spray and drought.
+It is excellent for hedging.
+It adds colour to coastal gardens.
+Its bright foliage stands out against the grey-green of other coastal plants.
+The variegation is stable.
+The plant does not revert to all-green foliage.

 The cultivar was bred for its striking variegated foliage.
-It is named Sunsplash for the golden-yellow edges that look like sunlight splashing on the leaves.
+It is named Sunsplash for the golden-yellow edges.
+They look like sunlight splashing on the leaves.